Let's talk

 [00:01:32.760] - Charmaine Coutinho

 I'm very, very pleased to be welcoming three guests for our podcast today.
 Andy.
 Andy is from Marine Zero, who will give himself a bit of an introduction.
-Ben Turner from UK Power Networks and my colleague Phil Twiddy from LCP Delta.
+Ben Turner from UK Power Networks and my colleague Phillip Twiddy from LCP Delta.
 Hello, everyone.

-[00:01:50.510] - Phil Twiddy
+[00:01:50.510] - Phillip Twiddy

 Hello.